ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 **Preferred: WordPress**

 Hands-down the easiest time you'll have adding analytics to a blog is with WordPress.
-It's as easy to implement as installing and activating a plugin (Jetpack, Monster Insights, etc.) and pasting in your analytics ID.
-It even embeds some of the analytics data in your WordPress admin user interface for convenience.
-That makes it quick and easy to check in the same site as I'm writing my content.
+You can self-host analytics logic and data, or use a plugin (Jetpack, Monster Insights, etc.) and configure your third party service's credentials.
+Plugins can embed analytics data in your WordPress admin user interface which makes it quick and easy to check.
 If the content writing experience for my developer blog weren't so much better with VitePress, I would have stuck with WordPress for its ease of implementation for site analytics and content discovery.

 It's easy enough to add Google Analytics to a VitePress site and check it in the Google Analytics dashboard.